simmu/contact/README.md

     **Objectives**

     With the same principal as previous step, we will pass in the params to the query to retrive a particular record.

+**Step 7.2: Server - Database to get the contact list detail

+    **Objectives**

+    With the same principal as previous step, we will pass in the params to the query to retrive a particular record.

+**Step 7.3: Server - Database to get the contact list detail

+    **Objectives**

+    With the same principal as previous step, we will pass in the params to the query to retrive a particular record.

+**Step 7.3: Server - Create your first contact information

+    **Objectives**
+    Learn how to insert new record into mongodb in express

+    So far we added fake data directly to the database.
+Its time for use to make use of the create form.
+We will add real contact information.